 During winter conditions, roads are often treated with ice-melt or other chemicals to help reduce the amount of snow and ice on the roads.
 While this treatment helps keep roads clear, it also creates a chemical-moisture that ends up on windshields.
 During the winter months, keep wiper fluid levels full with appropriate fluid for the conditions to keep the windshield clear and transparent.
-Consider using low-temperature resistant fluid that won’t freeze in extreme temperatures.
+Consider using low-temperature resistant fluid that will not freeze in extreme temperatures.
 Remember, regular fluid is mixed with water and can easily freeze, causing wiper systems to malfunction.

 Stock Your Car